Blocking sets, minimal codes and trifferent codes: Introduction

+obtained by K\"orner~\cite{Korner1973} in 1973 is still the best known upper bound, despite considerable effort (see for example~\cite{costa2021gap} where it is shown that a direct application of the slice rank method will not improve the bound.)
+Similarly, the current best lower bound

+was proved by K\"orner and Marton~\cite{km88} in 1988, who used a ``probabilistic lifting'' of the optimal trifferent code of length~$4$.
 A natural restriction of the trifference problem is to study \textit{linear} trifferent codes, that is, trifferent codes $C$ in $\F_3^n$ which are also vector subspaces.
 This restriction is motivated by the fact that the best known explicit constructions of trifferent codes are linear~\cite{wx2001}.
 Moreover, the probabilistic construction of K\"orner and Marton~\cite{km88} uses an optimal linear trifferent code in $\F_3^4$.
 Let $T_L(n)$ denote the largest size of a linear trifferent code of length~$n$.
-Pohoata and Zakharov~\cite{Pohoata2022} have recently proven the following upper bound on $T_L(n)$, which shows a big separation from the known upper bounds on $T(n)$.
+Pohoata and Zakharov~\cite{Pohoata2022} have recently proven the following upper bound on $T_L(n)$, which shows a big separation from the known upper bounds on $T(n)$:

 The $\epsilon$ in their result is a small positive number, not determined explicitly.
 We prove an equivalence between linear trifferent codes and affine $2$-blocking sets in $\F_3^k$ that are a union of lines through the origin.
 By Lemma~\ref{lem:equivalence_strong_affine}, this also implies an equivalence between strong blocking sets over $\F_3$ and linear trifferent codes.
 In fact, we show that a linear code $C$ is trifferent if and only if it is minimal.
-By using our new lower bounds on strong blocking sets, we deduce the following improvement to \eqref{eq:pohoata}.
+By using our new lower bounds on strong blocking sets, we deduce the following improvement to \eqref{eq:pohoata} and prove a lower bound on $T_L(n)$ by using Theorem~\ref{thm:strong_upper}.

-\begin{thm} For $n$ large enough, every linear trifferent code of length $n$ has size at most $3^{n/4.55}$. \end{thm}
+\begin{thm} For $n$ large enough, the largest size of linear trifferent code of lenght $n$ has the following bounds: